GWR jigsaws

 St. David's Cathedral 1930 until 1934

-The painting is not signed, but is attributed to A.Van Anrooy R.I. on the guide picture on the box and was used on a poster promoting ST DAVID'S Pembrokeshire South Wales.
+The painting is not signed, but is attributed to A.Van Anrooy R.I. on the guide picture on the box.
+This image was used on a poster promoting ST DAVID'S Pembrokeshire South Wales.
 The picture shows the organ and screen with the east window and choir behind.
 There are just three people to be seen in the otherwise empty cathedral.
 First published with about 150 pieces, it was increased to about 200 pieces in 1934.

 ST. DAVID'S CATHEDRAL